 Lawn is unsustainable.
-For all its demands of water and mowing energy, it gives nothing in return.
+For all its demands of water and mowing energy, it gives very little in return.
 Space that could be used for growing food, or even simple wildflowers, is dedicated instead to endlessly demanding, non-native grass.
 On a suburban cul de sac, there may be ten or more homes, each a sprinkler system for irrigation and each with at least one machine for manicuring lawn.
 Several of these households may also sprinkle their lawns with chemical fertilizers that wash into the broader environment.

 Build up by lasagna gardening.

-How do you make a lasagna garden?
+How to make a lasagna garden

 1. Place brown corrugated cardboard or three layers of newspaper on the sod or the soil.